-This is the best small batch recipe for cranberry jam made with fresh orange juice, and orange zest!
-I do love cranberries, so I decided to make this basic cranberry side dish recipe with fresh cranberries and orange juice.
-This simple side dish recipe that incorporates the tart fruit and the bright, citrusy flavor of oranges.
+This is the best small-batch recipe for cranberry jam made with fresh orange juice and orange zest!
+I love cranberries, so I made this basic cranberry side dish recipe with fresh cranberries and orange juice.
+This simple side dish recipe incorporates the tart fruit and the bright, citrusy flavor of oranges.

 bowl of homemade cranberry sauce